LenHodgeman/DP-Access-Management-API/docs/digitalpersona-core.md

 ![](assets/HID-logo.png)

-### Core Components
+## Core Components

 The DigitalPersona Core Components contains the core classes and functions shared by the DigitalPersona Access Management APIs.

 [Could use additional high-level content, but not duplicating or overlapping the main content on the authentication repo.]

-To view the digitalpersona-core GitHub Pages documentation,  click the following link.
+To view the digitalpersona-core GitHub Pages *documentation*,  click the following link.

 [Digitalpersona Core Components Documentation](https://lenhodgeman.github.io/digitalpersona-core/)

-To view the digitalpersona-core Repo,  click this link.
+To view the digitalpersona-core *repository*,  click this link.

 [Digitalpersona Core Components Repo](https://github.com/LenHodgeman/digitalpersona-core/)